pghalliday/forgiven/README.md

 .end();
 ```

-Another bonus to using `fork` is that if you attenpt to `end` a chain inside a `fork` then an error will be thrown.
+Another bonus to using `fork` is that if you attempt to `end` a chain inside a `fork` then an error will be thrown.

-So far shown is the most concise form of setup and test definition, however the full function signatures for setup steps are
+So we have only seen the most concise form of setup and test definition, however the full function signatures for setup steps are

 ```javascript
 setup(description, beforeEach, afterEach);